Governorships of Bill Clinton: First governorship (1979–1981)

 The biggest act of Clinton's first governorship was a highway program.
 The expensive program was paid for with increases to fees and taxes, including an increase in fuel taxes, registration fees on trucks and automobiles, and other vehicles fees.
-The increases to fees and taxes hurt Clinton politically, and he would personally blame his defeat for reelection on backlash regarding vehicle registration fees.
+The increases to fees and taxes hurt Clinton politically, and he would personally blame his defeat for re-election on backlash regarding vehicle registration fees.

 In the first year of the governorship, Clinton appointed his wife, Hillary, to serve as the chair of the state's Rural Health Advisory Committee, tasked with working on the issue of providing healthcare to the more isolated areas of the state.

-Clinton supported the death penalty.
-According to some sources, however, Clinton had previously been an opponent of the death penalty in his early years, but changed his position.
+As Governor, Clinton supported the death penalty.
+According to some sources, Clinton had previously been an opponent of the death penalty in his early years, but changed his position by the time that he was governor.
 In 1979, Clinton commuted the death sentence of convicted murderer James L. Surridge.
 Surridge later committed another murder after being released from prison.
-Clinton's would claim that he had been told by prison officials that Surridge, then 73 years of age, was sick and nearing his death at the time his sentence was commuted.
+Clinton would claim that he had been told by prison officials that Surridge, then 73 years of age, was sick and nearing his death at the time his sentence was commuted.
 Clinton commuted several long prison sentences as governor.
 In his first governorship, Clinton commuted 70 sentences.
-40 of the commuted sentences had been life sentences.
+Forty of the commuted sentences had been life sentences.

 Clinton proposed modest reforms to the state's education system.
 He also proposed regulation on pollution and opposed the timber industry's practice of clearcutting.
 Clinton floated the idea of determining the distribution of state funds to banks by using an assessment of the lending practices of banks.
 This move angered bankers.
 Clinton also sought to strengthen regulations on the ability of utility providers to increase their rates.
 This angered the utility companies.
 He also fought against the successful effort by Arkansas Power and Light, the state's largest energy company, to garner state funding to pay for the costs of the Grand Gulf Nuclear Station, a nuclear power plant in Port Gibson, Mississippi.